 Wine tasting in Barolo and Barbaresco without an appointment – let’s talk tasting rooms!

-If you read my blog regularly you know I stress that the Piedmont wine tasting experience is unique.
-For the most part you need appointments to visit wine producers.
+My regular readers know I stress the uniqueness of the Piedmont wine tasting experience.
+For the most part, you need appointments to visit wine producers.
 And, the wine tour and tastings usually last much longer than in New World regions.

 Wine tasting in Barolo and Barbaresco is an intimate and personal experience.
 Often the winery visit is led by a family member or their lone employee.
-But, for those Wine Tasting Warriors looking to get in more sips and swirls, walk-in tasting rooms do exist.
+But, for those Wine Tasting Warriors looking to get in more sips, walk-in tasting rooms do exist.

-That’s why I created this reference guide for wine tasting in Barolo and Barbaresco.
+That’s why I created this reference guide for Barbaresco and Barolo wine tasting.
 So you can more easily navigate the area and visit the walk-in tasting rooms that do exist.

 Wine Tasting in Barolo and Barbaresco: Barolo Tasting Rooms